 What is foreclosure exactly?

 Foreclosure is the legal process that lenders or banks have to go through in order to take back a house they lent money on.
 Foreclosure is used when the borrower stops making payments in most cases.
 The agreement you sign with your bank when they give you money to buy a house has some other rules that if broken can result in foreclosure.
-The #1 cause for foreclosure though, is falling behind on payments.
+The #1 cause for foreclosure though, is falling behind on mortgage payments.

 Let’s face it….foreclosure is no fun.
 It sucks for you and for the bank.
 It isn’t the end of the world though, and you still have options.

 The key to coming out ahead and finding the best solution is understanding the foreclosure process in Oklahoma.
 We’ve been through the process with people many times, call us if you have questions!